-When someone is experiencing a mental health condition, they will often speak to friends and family before going to a health professional, which means your support is really valuable.
-Knowing how to help can be hard, but there are lots of simple things you can do to help.
+When someone is experiencing a mental health problem, they will often speak to friends and family before going to a health professional, which means your support is really valuable.
+Knowing how to help can be hard, but there are lots of things you can do to help.

-Providing emotional support by listening and asking what you can do to help, or calling them to see how they are, can make a difference to someone’s mental health.
-There are also practical things you can do, such as giving them a lift to an appointment, writing down notes from their doctor, or helping them with medical paperwork to help support them.
+Providing emotional support by listening and asking what you can do to help, or calling them to see how they are can make a difference to someone’s mental health.
+There are also practical things such as giving them a lift to an appointment, writing down notes from their doctor, or helping them with medical paperwork to help support them.

-helpful information on supporting someone who is feeling suicidal.
-And there are
+helpful information on supporting someone who may be having thoughts of suicide.

 Visit our services page for information on who can help in your region.